unrealwork/atsd-use-cases/Chart_of_the_Day/Austin_Power/README.md

 the city's largest employers.
 Dubbed "the Silicon Hills" for the high concentration of post-dot-com-boom and other newer high-tech companies that populate the city, Austin is seen as an all-around business friendly city.

-One of the tenets of good business is healthy competition but currently, Austin residents only have one choice for an electricty
+One of the tenets of good business is healthy competition but currently, Austin residents only have one choice for an electricity
 provider: [Austin Energy](https://austinenergy.com/wps/portal/ae/home/!ut/p/a1/jY_NCsIwEISfxUOOmk2rUr3F-tOqWPBQay6SSqyVmoQ0VXx7o-BFFF3YwzLfzuxihjPMJL-UBbelkrx6zKy_I1GvS0ZA5sGUDIBGq266DmN_RogDtg6AL0Xh1_4GsycCXuBFIXhxMknGEKdJSpNFCLPQfwHfI-Z_HEll7gcFZkYchBGm0xj33NFaXQ8RIOBNbUsppDDFrbNXZwRXXSPQylheOVm4zlVjEThRc3lra6MOZSU-eR9VbXH2bon1OYNTr7osaat1B4vV0aY!/dl5/d5/L2dBISEvZ0FBIS9nQSEh/).
 The company, formed in 1895, has almost half a million client accounts and through its public infrastructure, gives lighting to more than a million residents.